MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/index.md

 Learn more about [sustainability goals](./sustainability.md).

-Each of the business outcomes listed in the preceding categories can help facilitate a focused conversation among your business and technical team members.
+Each business outcome listed in the preceding categories can help facilitate a focused conversation among your business and technical team members.
 However, you shouldn't limit your conversations to these generic samples.
-Understanding the unique needs of your own business, and building outcomes that match, maximizes the value of a cloud transformation.
+Understanding the unique needs of your business and building outcomes that match maximizes the value of a cloud transformation.

 ## Next steps